Dean Petrich was born September 15, 1950 in Seattle.

 He started piano lessons in kindergarten.
 Every week for the next

-six years Dean and his sister Dawn took swimming lessons.
+six years Dean and his sister Dawn took swimming lessons from the beginning to the advanced classes.
+In first grade Dean was one of the best readers in the class.
 His second grade

 and transportation issues.
+Dean's father built him a large treehouse around seven trees, where Dean stored his collection of Mad magazines.
 By fourth grade Dean was in cub scouts,

 began playing the violin, taught himself how to type, and wrote, directed